anobjectn/TroyWeb-Applicant-Project/README.md

 and this is what is in the database options table for siteurl and home.
 Feel free to change this to suit your needs either in the DB or with constants in wp-config.php

+The Troy Web named applicant is at https://applicant-lo.troyweb.com/applicant/troy-web/

 Dont forget to create your wp-config.php file using the wp-config-sample.php but really its a standard setup.